One Bag at a Time – One Gould Student’s Effort to Enact a Plastic Bag Ban

 “I’ve already taken plastic out of my life,” she says.
 “I use glass jars and mason jars and glass Tupperware and paper wax-lined bags.
 For an 18-year-old, I do as much as I really feel I can.”

-Then, at a bookstore in Vermont while looking at colleges, she came across a book about reducing single-use plastic in your community.
+Then, at a bookstore in Vermont, while looking at colleges, she came across a book about reducing single-use plastic in your community.

 “And I was like, ‘Bethel’s pretty small.
 What can I do in my community?’
-So I flip it open, and the first one is a bag ban.
+So I flip it open, and the first one is a plastic bag ban.
 And I’m like, ‘Oh my gosh, that’s incredible.
-I’m going to set my sights on a bag ban.’”
+I’m going to set my sights on a plastic bag ban.’”

-She talked to the town manager and asked about initiating some sort of ordinance in Bethel.
+As part of her Twelfth Grade Four Point project she talked to the town manager and asked about initiating some sort of ordinance in Bethel.
 Then she went to the National Resources Council of Maine [NRCM], and with their help, organized a screening of the documentary “Bag It” at the local movie theater, The Gem, in July.

 “I was definitely preaching to the choir, there.
 I’ll totally admit that,” she says.
 “But it was so amazing; I had 50-plus people show up to this event, which for an evening in Bethel is pretty extraordinary.”